 If you are:

-- If you are the child of a lawful permanent resident
+- The child of a lawful permanent resident

 You should call an experienced immigration lawyer immediately to find out if you qualify for this newly expanded provisional waiver to stay in the US.